SalvM/commit-history/README.md

 To prevent overlapping I used the AbortController.

 Each time the counter resets I set the new *lastRefreshMs* to trigger the new API call and restart the counter again.

+# Firebase App
+I used Firebase Hosting to public the test project.
+You can reach it here: https://commit-history-test.web.app/